Garlic and onion substitutions for seasonal cooking

 For cooking bases

-(Soups, sautés, stir fries, roasted dishes)
+Soups, sautés, stir fries, roasted dishes

-• White part of green onions
+• The white part of green onions (scallions)

 • Spring onions

-For fresh and raw use
+For raw and fresh use

-(Salads, dressings, salsas, grain bowls)
+Salads, dressings, salsas, grain bowls

-Recipe calls for red or white onion
+If a recipe calls for red or white onion used raw, you have several good options:

 • Spring onions